day8/re-frame-undo/README.md

 ```
 (dispatch [:purge-redos])
 ```
-because they want to get rid for the redo caused by the undo.
+because they want to get rid for the redo caused by that undo.

 So I've heard.